LinuxAndUbuntu - Linux News | FOSS Reviews | Linux Tutorials HowTo

 alter table command mysqli

-You can see in the example above that we have successfully changed the city column to a varchar(20) from a varchar(50).
+You can see in the example above that we have successfully changed the city column to a varchar(20) from varchar(50).

 Finally, if you ever wanted to rename a column you could do that as well.
 But doing this will require you to enter all the attributes of the new column including the new name and datatype.
-To change the name of city column to country.
+To change the name of the city column to country.
 We could do this.

 alter table employee change city country varchar(20);